lfrank01/CircuitPython/FancyLED/README.md

 # Lessons Learned

 * Specific items in a list do not need to be individual class variables referred to with a `self.` statement.
-Rather, the list as a whole is the a class variable that is accessed with a `self.` statement and one can individually address the items in the list with code that would be like `self.list[number]`.
+Rather, the list as a whole is the class variable that is accessed with a `self.` statement and one can individually address the items in the list with code that would be like `self.list[number]`.

 * To address multiple items at a time in a list, the code would be like `self.list[number1, number2, etc.`.

 * When writing code that says `self.list[number]`, the [] serve to index the list.
 It is strange, but the indexing begins at 0.
 For example, `self.led_list[0]` would refer to the first item in the list.

 * The `range` method can be used to create a sequence of numbers.
-Range can be set between 0 and a variable to make it dynamic - for example `range(0, number)` would make a sequence 0, 1, 2, 3, ... number-1.
+Range can be set between 0 and a variable to make it changeable.
+For example `range(0, number)` would make a sequence `0, 1, 2, 3, ... number-1`.
 It is helpful because, in a method, the variable can be set a standard but then also changed.
   One can then use that sequence to loop over code.
 The `range` method allows the code in the `main.py` to specify the number of loops that is wanted for a method.

 * Using `%2` in `if alternate_number % 2 == 0:` divides the `alternate_number` by 2 and then looks at the remainder.
 This